Showing posts with label film noir. Show all posts

 (imdb)

 THE STEEL TRAP-1952-Jim Osborne (Joseph Cotton), a bank VP plans to steal a million dollars from his firm and high tail it to Brazil with his wife, Laurie (Teresa Wright) and their young daughter.
-They have a million complications on their way but somehow they get to Brazil.
+They have a million com-plications on their way but somehow they get to Brazil.
 When Laurie finds out his real plan she leaves him.
 Later, despite all his efforts, he decides to return the money.
 Also with Walter Sande, Jonathan Hale and William Hudson.

 Nice little border line film noir thriller, written and directed by Andrew Stone who had previously made STORMY WEATHER IN 1943 and went on to make THE LAST VOYAGE (1960) and RING OF FIRE (1961).
-Stars Cotten and Brewer had appeared together in Hitchcock's A SHADOW OF A DOUBT in 1943.

 Thanks for reading!